Mission-fit -- mission briefing

 4. How can churches and organizations ensure that their leaders, policies, and procedures are in "mission-fit" alignment with their stated mission?

-5. What are some challenges that may arise in ensuring alignment with a stated mission?
+5. What challenges may arise in ensuring alignment with a stated mission?

-Something is considered "mission-fit" when it aligns closely with the objectives, values, and goals of a particular mission or organization.
-It embodies qualities or characteristics that directly contribute to the fulfillment of that mission or the advancement of its objectives.
-This alignment can encompass various aspects, including skill sets, values, attitudes, and approaches.
-For an individual, being mission fit means possessing the skills, mindset, and dedication necessary to excel in a given role within the organization.
-For a project or initiative, being mission-fit implies that it serves the purpose and goals of the mission, driving progress and success.
-Ultimately, mission-fit ensures that whatever it may be -- whether a person, project, or strategy -- integrated into the mission seamlessly and effectively contributes to its overall success.
+Something is considered to be "mission-fit" when it aligns closely with the objectives, values, and goals of a project or organization.
+"Mission-fit" means that something or somebody embodies the qualities or characteristics that directly contribute to fulfilling that mission or advancing its objectives.
+This alignment can include skill sets, values, attitudes, and approaches.
+For an individual, being mission-fit means possessing the skills, mindset, and dedication necessary to excel in a given role within the organization or on a project.
+For a project or initiative, being mission-fit means that it will serve the intended purpose and help achieve the goals.
+Ultimately, mission-fit ensures that whatever it may be -- whether a person, project, or strategy -- can integrated into things seamlessly and will effectively contributes to the intended objective.

 -- Howard Culbertson,